vitos23/guudebug/README.md

 The task is to write a step-by-step interpreter for Guu.
 When it starts, the debugger should stop at the line with the first instruction of `sub main` and wait for user commands.

+The debugger command-line interface is gdb-like.
+To debug (or execute) guu program use the following command: `guudebug (filename)`

 Debugger commands:
 - `i` - step into, the debugger goes inside `call (subname)`
 - `o` - step over, the debugger doesn't go inside `call`